Chief Executive Officer & Head of Long-Term

 Head of Global Operations

-Mr. Thomsen started his shipping career in 1987 as a shipping trainee at the East Asiatic Company (EAC).
-After graduation, Mr. Thomsen was stationed abroad at the company’s offices first in the USA and England.
-In 1993, he was appointed promoted deputy General Manager of the shipping department of Saudi Industrial Export Company in Riyadh.
-Mr. Thomsen returned to EAC’s bulk division in Copenhagen in 1995, and transferred to the Eitzen Group when they acquired the EAC dry bulk activities in 1997.
-Also in 1997, Mr. Thomsen was promoted to head the Eitzen Bulk operations department, which also includes the responsibility for fuel procurement, laytime and legal commercial issues.
-Since becoming part of the Ultranav Group, these duties have been combined with overseeing the management of the Ultrabulk-owned fleet as well as participating in various formal shipping-related networks and committees.
-His theoretical education has been complimented by a management development programme that includes courses at such institutions as INSEAD.
+Mr. Thomsen is a seasoned shipping professional with over 30 years of experience in the industry.
+In 1987, Mr. Thomsen started his shipping career as a trainee at the East Asiatic Company (EAC).
+After graduation, Mr. Thomsen was stationed abroad first in the USA and later in England, to further his career.
+In 1993, he was appointed Deputy General Manager of the shipping department of Saudi Industrial Export Company in Riyadh.
+This experience added a new dimension to his expertise and exposed him to the workings of the international shipping market.
+Mr. Thomsen returned to EAC’s bulk division in Copenhagen in 1995 and transferred to the Eitzen Group when they acquired the EAC dry bulk activities in 1997.
+Same year, Mr. Thomsen was promoted to head the Eitzen Bulk operations department, where he oversaw fuel procurement, laytime, and legal commercial issues.
+Alongside his professional achievements, Mr. Thomsen is also a passionate people manager.
+He has played a key role in mentoring and guiding the next generation of shipping professionals, helping them to acquire the skills and knowledge necessary to succeed in this dynamic industry.
+As part of Ultrabulk, Mr. Thomsen’s role has expanded to include managing the Ultrabulk owned fleet, oversee the operation of an ever expanding charterered fleet, and participating in various shipping-related networks and committees.
+He has complemented his theoretical education with a management development program that includes courses at institutions such as INSEAD.
 Mr. Thomsen is a Danish citizen and resides in Denmark.

 Board of Directors